Intro to Art

-This course is intended to be a prerequisite and introductory course to the full year Art History Series.
-It is recommended students take this course before any of the Art History courses in order to gain an introductory understanding of the vocabulary surrounding artistic studies, as well as an introduction to the major movements and styles of art history.
+It is highly recommended that students take this course before any of the Art History courses in order to gain an introductory understanding of the vocabulary surrounding artistic studies, as well as an introduction to the major movements and styles of art history.

-There will be vocabulary in each lesson, as well as many quick drawing assignments, which will be counted as extra-credit, scattered throughout the lessons so that the students may have hands on ways of learning the concepts covered.
+There will be vocabulary, as well as many quick drawing assignments, scattered throughout the lessons so that the students may have hands on ways of learning the concepts covered.
 There will also be quizzes regarding the vocabulary and the main ideas of each lesson.
 The major projects will be very open to interpretation, and each artist will mostly get to chose the medium they would like to work with for these big projects.
 The main idea is to create; this class only requires that the student puts forward their best effort to understand the concepts of this class while being creative, they will find it is easy and fun!

 My goal for this class is that each student may walk away with a firm grasp on the basic fundamentals of art, and that they may explore their own creativity to possibly unlock new talents they may have ever known they had.
 This course is intended to be fun, stress-free, and allow the creativity of these budding artists to flourish.
 I hope that any student who comes into this class thinking they are not a good artist will finish the course more confident in their new found skills, and develop a thirst to build upon that creative knowledge.